craftpip/jquery-confirm/README.md

 ### jquery-confirm
 *alerts, confirms and dialogs in* ***one.***
-VERSION 1.5.1
+VERSION 1.5.3

 A multipurpose plugin for alert, confirm & dialog, with Extended features.

-(New in 1.5.0)
-&bull; Keyboard actions (ENTER and ESC)
+&bull; Keyboard actions.
-&bull; Updated DOCUMENTATION
-&bull; Control over the dialog via `this`

 &bull; directly load content via Ajax
 &bull; Auto-close dialog after a specified time
 &bull; prevent Dialog close on background click
 &bull; callback function, and more